AlvinLindfors/earth-minecraft/README.md

 To create a nation you must decide upon three three things:

 1. A name
-2. A banner
+2. An ideology
-3. An ideology
+3. A staring location

 Please note that while the name and ideology can be changed under certain conditions, __the banner can not be changed__.